 Bussi had raced professionally for S.C.
 Michela Fanini Rox in 2014 and Servetto Footon in 2015.
 After then she raced exclusively elite-level time trials.
 Races like the Chrono Des Nations, Ljubljana-Domzale-Ljubljana TT and the Italian National Championships.

 The latest ‘attempt’ was by Joss Lowden who set a distance of 48.160km in training during February 2021.
 As it was set in training, it’s not considered an official attempt but shows that the women’s hour record is due to be beaten.
+Joss Loweden subsequently did an official attempt in September 2021.
+She set a new distance of 48.405km at the Grenchen velodrome in Switzerland.

 The Women’s Hour Record